kaviarjs/x-bundle/DOCUMENTATION.md

       // You should take these from environment, the reason we ask them is for easy routing
       // However, they are optional.

-      // The URL of the application, your website (helpful for other bundles in the X-way ecosystem)
+      // The URL of the application, your website (helpful for other bundles in the X-Framework ecosystem)
       appUrl: "http://localhost:3000",
       // The URL of the API endpoint
       rootUrl: "http://localhost:4000",